Fantom-Factory/afFancordion/readme.md

 Specifications, when they exist in their own file, do *not* start each line with a double asterisk `**`.

-> TIP: Use [Fandoc Viewer](http://www.fantomfactory.org/pods/afFandocViewer) to edit fandoc files and specifications.
+> TIP: Use [Explorer App](http://www.fantomfactory.org/pods/afExplorer) to edit fandoc files and specifications.

 Specifications can be written in any way you wish, but the following structure is very useful.
 It is written here as a fandoc comment so you may cut and paste it into your specifications.